-Alcoholism is a progressive disease.
+Alcoholism, like addiction, is a progressive disease.
 The progression means that many potential alcoholics display alcoholic tendencies from a young age, leaving parents unclear if their child is an alcoholic.
 Let’s find out how to tell if your child is an alcoholic, so you can offer them the support they need to seek treatment.

 Personality Traits of an Alcoholic

-Here is a list of general personality traits associated with individuals struggling with addiction.
+Here is a list of general personality traits associated with individuals struggling with a drinking problem.
 However, if pondering if your child is an alcoholic, take the time to review this character list as a starting point.
 So, how many of these traits do your son or daughter possess?
 Our addiction professionals suggest if you can identify eight or more, then seeking professional help for your child is appropriate.
-If you think your child is an alcoholic, then intervene before the drug or alcohol use gets too out of control.

 - Lives on the edge